MobileFirstLLC/extension-cli/config/readme.md

 - eslint, CI configuration files, (git)ignore can be pulled into a project through `xt-sync` command, or a project can specify these files independently.
   The idea is not having to start from scratch at project level unless it is by choice.
-- All files in this directory are included in a new extension project
+- All files in `init` directory are included in a new extension project
   - files that should not be included in a newly generated project go in `/config` directory
 - keep `init` directory flat on purpose to keep things simple &mdash; create command will generate the necessary structure